FDR had a secret as he sought a fourth term in 1944: He was dying

 Roosevelt and Truman won, beating New York Gov. Thomas E. Dewey.

-That night, Roosevelt sat on the White House portico greeting supporters.
+That night, Roosevelt sat on the portico of his home in Hyde Park, New York, greeting supporters.
 His well-wishers probably didn’t pay much attention to a detail photographs picked up on of the moment.

 “His trousers hung in deep folds from his crossed legs, and one ankle was clearly visible,” Winik wrote.
 “The ankle was also clearly swollen, bulging out over his shoe, a sign of pooling blood and a failing heart.
 Beneath his fedora, his eyes were rimmed with gray, and the skin below them looked almost bruised; his weary face also looked pinched and hollow.”